Toodyay, Western Australia: Origin of the name Toodyay

+Another possible origin is that toodyay is derived from an account written by James Drummond of a party taking up land grants in the region in 1836.
+As they proceeded onto Drummond's grant, and finding an area of good land and water, their guide Babbing said the area was known as Duidgee.
+This area was said to be a favourite of the Ballardong people because of the abundance of reed mace, whose thick roots are a good source of starch and mucilage.

+An alternative meaning was ascribed by a research project headed by Leonard Collard which provides the meaning as "today it is misty and foggy".
+Yet another version was more recently postulated by local anthropologists Ken Macintyre and Barb Dobson, who provide a very erudite analysis which says that the name most likely mimics a birdcall from a bird such as the restless flycatcher (Myiagra inquieta) which is said to sound like duidjee-duidjee or toodjee-toodjee.
+This bird is found commonly in the region as well as the Canning region where Babbing grew up.
+Anthropologists Ken Macintyre and Barb Dobson speculate that Babbing was describing the sound of a bird.
+Drummond didn't enquire into the meaning of the word, as he did for other words during his account of the 1836 journey.
+Macintyre and Dobson note that Toodyeep was from the area but that Aboriginal people were named after the place where they were born or raised rather than the place being named after them and therefore dismiss this as a possible origin for the name Toodyay.

+By 1842 Drummond in his correspondence was referring to the area as Toodyay while referring to Duidgee Catta as the name of a pool on his estate.

 The Ballardong people of Duidgee

 Before the arrival of Europeans, the Toodyay region was owned by the Ballardong Noongar people, whose country extended from the Wongan Hills and beyond in the north to beyond Pingelly in the south, though the people whose land included present-day Toodyay probably numbered about 100 people and occupied the area from around Bolgart to Burlong Pool on the Avon River near Northam, a range of about 50 km.
 The Avon River at Toodyay was a key site for food supply for the Ballardong, as was revealed to botanist and new landholder James Drummond as soon as he arrived in the area.
 The site was also located along the route taken by the river serpent, the Wagyl, in his seasonal underground travels between the spring at Bolgart and Burlong Pool.
 It had been a focal point of Ballardong life for thousands of years.